sghall/resonance/README.md

 ## The Basic Idea

-D3 stores data and transition schedules in DOM nodes.
+D3 stores data and transition schedules in DOM nodes, but that fights against React's virtual DOM approach.
 Resonance accomplishes the same thing in a way that works with React.
 Behind the scenes it takes the same scheduling approach used in D3 and much of the same tooling and schedules transitions against your React components.

 Resonance handles much of the heavy lifting for: